Learn more about Charleston epidemics at one of the links below:

-Since the first documented case of the COVID-19 virus arrived in the United States in January 2020, Charlestonians have had to largely restructure how we live our everyday lives.
-Though living within the restrictions and fear of a pandemic is not an everyday occurence here in the Holy City, history reminds us that it is far from the first time Charlestonians have faced the challenge of a highly contagious, widespread and deadly disease.
+When the first documented case of the COVID-19 virus arrived in the United States in January 2020, Charlestonians had to restructure how we live our everyday lives in many ways.
+Though living within the restrictions and fear of a pandemic took our generation by surprise, history reminds us that it is far from the first time Charlestonians have faced the challenge of a highly contagious, widespread and deadly disease.

 From its founding in 1670 through the early 20th century, Charleston developed a well-deserved reputation as an unhealthy place to live.
 There were several reasons for this.
-As the western terminus of the great trans-Atantic shipping route, Charleston welcomed large numbers of sailors, passengers and enslaved Africans, many of whom carried the latest viral germs from around the world.
+As the western terminus of the great trans-Atlantic shipping route, Charleston welcomed large numbers of sailors, passengers and enslaved Africans, many of whom carried the latest viral germs from around the world.
 Our climate's propensity for heat and mosquitos further aggravated the city's vulnerability.

 Settlers of both European and African descent were at risk of contracting deadly diseases including malaria, dysentery, smallpox and yellow fever.
 Exposure to Western European diseases virtually destroyed the Native American population.
 Many more natives died by living and trading in peaceful proximity to the Carolina colonists than ever died fighting them.
 South Carolina's Native population of nearly 10,000 in 1685 had dropped to about 300 by 1790, and those who survived lived in isolated pockets of the state's northwestern mountains, where settlers had not yet become numerous.

 Taken together, malaria, often referred to as the "ague" in historic documentation, and dysentery, commonly referred to as the "bloody flux," accounted for more deaths in Carolina than any other cause, including war and natural disasters such as hurricanes, tornados and earthquakes.
-However smallpox and yellow fever, though less deadly, tended to "grab the headlines," as it were, up until the 20th century.
-Peter McCandless, author of the "Epidemics" essay found in the South Carolina Encyclopedia, attributes the greater fear of the latter two diseases to the fact that they prompted widespread public quarantines and economic crises, akin to what we are facing today with COVID-19.
+Counter intuitively, however, smallpox and yellow fever, though less deadly, tended to "grab the headlines," as it were, up until the 20th century.
+Peter McCandless, author of the "Epidemics" essay found in the South Carolina Encyclopedia, attributes the greater fear of the latter two diseases to the fact that they prompted widespread public quarantines and economic crises, akin to what we have faced with COVID-19.